Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

 There are many ways to volunteer, and not all of them need to be through an organization.
 You can help to clean beaches, hedgerows, and woodland.

 You can also volunteer to teach visitors about wildlife at your local animal sanctuary or provide help rescuing wild animals.

-Many organizations have an adoption program, with money going towards a specific animal or species.
+Many organizations have an adoption program with money for a specific animal or species.

-If you are in school, you can ask classmates to help, adopting an animal as a class animal.
+If you are in school, you can ask classmates to help by adopting an animal as a class animal.
 If you are working, speak to colleagues about adopting an animal or even family members.